PioneersHub/euroscipy-conference/docs/mission.md

   - navigation
 ---

-# 🚀 Join Our Community-Driven Conference!
+# 🚀 Join EuroSciPy - A Research Open-Source Community-Driven Conference!

+EuroSciPy is a community-driven conference dedicated to promoting and advancing the use of Python in scientific research and industry across Europe.
+Our mission is to foster collaboration, share knowledge, and build a welcoming, inclusive community for all participants.

 ## What's a Community-Driven Conference?